Two step micro-rheological behavior in a viscoelastic fluid: Theory and model

 \section{Theory and model}

 To rationalize these but also previous experimental observations~\cite{Muller2020-mo}, we consider a simple model where the tracer particle is coupled to a small number of bath particles which mimic the fluid environment (see sketch of Fig.~\ref{fig:ModelSketch}).
-Each bath particle is coupled to the tracer via a nonlinear interaction potential $V_\textrm{int}$ (specified below).
-As argued in Ref.~\cite{Muller2020-mo}, the potential $V_\textrm{int}$ is taken to be unbounded in the sense that it is finite for any particle separation.
-This allows the bath and tracer particles to be arbitrarily far away from each other, and to travel with different (mean) velocities.
+As has been realized before \cite{Zwanzig2001-bd, caldeira1981influence}, using models with bath particles yields visco-elastic bath behavior, where linear bath-tracer interactions result in exactly solvable models \cite{Zwanzig2001-bd, caldeira1981influence,Muller2020-mo}.
+As analyzed in Ref.~\cite{Muller2020-mo}, many features of the considered micellar suspension are due to the nonlinearity of the fluid, for which finding Langevin equations poses a general theoretical challenge \cite{zwanzig1973nonlinear,Kruger_2016,Meyer17}.
+In particular, an anharmonic interaction potential $V_\textrm{int}$ (specified below) is required.
+Moreover, as argued in Ref.~\cite{Muller2020-mo}, the potential $V_\textrm{int}$ needs to be unbounded in the sense that it is finite for any particle separation.
+This allows the bath and tracer particles to be arbitrarily far away from each other.
 Within this model, e.g. the effect of shear thinning is reproduced, because tracer and bath particles are able to move at different (average) speeds.
-For simplicity, in the following we assume $V_\textrm{int}$ to follow a sinusoidal function
+The simplest potential $V_\textrm{int}$ fulfilling these requirements is a sinusoidal function.
+In Ref.~\cite{Muller2020-mo}, using this one dimensional model with just a single bath particle was found to indeed well capture important features of the considered three dimensional system {\it in equilibrium}, such as a dependence of the resulting memory kernel on the stiffness of the external potential \cite{Daldrop2017external}.
+Here, in the driven case, we saw the need to extend this model to include more than one bath particle (detailed below), so that, for bath particle $i$,

 where $V_{0,i}$ is the amplitude and $d_i$ is a length scale corresponding to bath particle $i$. $x$ and $q_i$ are the position coordinates of tracer and $i$-th bath particle, respectively.
 The parameter $d_i$ in Eq.~(\ref{InteractionPotential}) mimics an important length scale in the micellar bath, see above for typical numbers.
 In addition, the tracer particle is subjected to a harmonic potential of stiffness which results from the laser tweezer.
 As the tweezer is moving with velocity $v_0$ relative to the fluid, the trap potential $V_\textrm{ext}$ reads,